NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 ## Installing Jupyter

 Let's continue using Conda for installing software, since it's so convenient to do so!
-Create an environment from the `jupyter/environment.yml` file and test the installation of Jupyter, like so:
+Move in the tutorials directory (`workshop-reproducible-research/tutorials`), create a Conda environment from the `jupyter/environment.yml` file and test the installation of Jupyter, like so:

 ```bash